 I worked at various jobs in order to allow me to draw at night.
 I was a postman, a library assistant, I worked in the local prison (doing office work), and eventually found a job at the Polytechnic running a small printing machine.
 In printing I saw a way that I could link earning a living with doing what I wanted to do; draw comix.
 My first comics were printed on that machine, in editions of 20 or 30, and deposited in a few head shops and record shops.
 I spent six years working at the Birmingham Arts Lab, with the printing press there, doing design, layout, darkroom, and machine operating, all on shoestring finances in hair-raising circumstances.
 It taught me a lot about production deadlines and the need to make quick design decisions.
 At the Arts Lab I was part of the group known as Ar-zak publishing British underground comics in the mid 70s.
 I was also drawing more and more comic strips, which were being published - mostly unpaid - in independent comic books all over the place: in Britain, America, and some in Europe.
 And I was picking up freelance illustration work, to the extent that in 1979 I was able to become a fulltime freelance cartoonist.

 I did some, but not many, advertising commissions, and contributed spot illustrations to a host of magazines including Melody Maker, Radio Times, Which Bike?, Time Out, Pink, Razzle... for a while my cartoons were like a rash on the publishing world.
-In 1980 or '81 I was offered a "regular gig" by Galaxy Publications drawing FIRKIN THE CAT, a two-page comic that is still running in Fiesta magazine.
+In 1980 or '81 I was offered a "regular gig" by Galaxy Publications drawing FIRKIN THE CAT, a two-page comic in Fiesta monthly magazine that ran continuously until May 2020.
 It's written by Tym Manley, and is a bawdy, chaotic, hilarious comic about sex.
 I also began my association with Fortean Times around then.
 FT is the leading monthly journal of unexplained phenomena, and I first drew illustrations for issue number 8 (I think).
-Since around 1995 or 96 I've drawn and written a monthly comic page called PHENOMENOMIX (you have to take a run at it) about Weird Stuff.
-FIRKIN and FT, and, since 2002, The Beano, are now my main clients, and extra work tends to be of a specialist nature - for example, the comic books published by the Ruskin Foundation dealing with the ideas of 19th century artist, writer, critic and political theorist John Ruskin.
+Since around 1995 or 96 I've drawn and written a monthly comic page called PHENOMENOMIX about Weird Stuff.
+FIRKIN, until recently, and FT, and, since 2002, The Beano, are now my main clients, and extra work tends to be of a specialist nature - for example, the comic books published by the Ruskin Foundation dealing with the ideas of 19th century artist, writer, critic and political theorist John Ruskin.
 The three comics, written by Kevin Jackson, have now been published as a collected book, called BLOKE’S PROGRESS (Knockabout 2018).

 Knockabout Comics was formed in 1979 by Tony and Carol Bennett to publish and distribute underground, minority interest comics and books.
 They asked me to be involved from the start, and most of my comic books have been published with them.
 Together we put into print CALCULUS CAT, MAX ZILLION & ALTO EGO, PILGRIM, PUSSPUSS, THUNDERDOGS, LADY CHATTERLEY'S LOVER, and DANTE'S INFERNO among other titles.